Collaborate. Innovate. Be Inspired.

-As federal and provincial governments work to advance reconciliation and renew relationships with Indigenous peoples, co-management has become an area of increasing interest.
-Co-management—the shared administration of natural resources and areas by Crown and Indigenous governments—brings together multiple perspectives, such as western science and traditional knowledge, and may help to build more durable solutions to resource management conflicts.
+As Crown governments work to advance reconciliation and renew relationships with Indigenous peoples, co-management has become an area of increasing interest.
+Co-management—the shared administration of natural resources and areas by Crown and Indigenous governments—brings together multiple perspectives, such as western science and traditional knowledge, and can help to build more durable solutions to resource management conflicts..

 In 1993, the landmark Gwaii Haanas Agreement was signed, which committed Canada and the Haida Nation to cooperative management of Gwaii Haanas National Park Reserve and Haida Heritage Site.
-Over the following decades, various co-management arrangements in Haida Gwaii have advanced to include marine and terrestrial resources and areas around the islands.
-This makes Haida Gwaii an ideal case study for co-management.
+Over the following decades, co-management arrangements in Haida Gwaii have advanced to include several other marine and terrestrial resources and protected areas.
+This makes Haida Gwaii an ideal case study in co-management.

-This online professional development program is an opportunity for representatives from diverse sectors and communities of practice (e.g., Indigenous, federal, provincial and municipal government; industry; non-government) to develop the understanding, tools and strategies required to begin and/or advance co-management initiatives, based on experiences in Haida Gwaii.
+This online professional development program is an opportunity for representatives from diverse sectors such as Indigenous, federal, provincial and municipal governments as well as industry and non-government organizations to develop the understanding, tools and strategies required to begin and/or advance co-management initiatives, based on experiences in Haida Gwaii.

 Residents of Haida Gwaii are eligible for the Gwaii Trust Society Continuing Education Grant: Short Term Courses.
 Haida Gwaii Institute also offers a limited number of bursaries for both residents of Haida Gwaii, and non-residents that is meant to be complimentary funding, and not core assistance funding.
 If you would like to find out more on these and others you might qualify for, please visit our Financial Aid webpage, and/or contact email@example.com